About CPDD, History & Mission

-The College on Problems of Drug Dependence (CPDD), formerly the Committee on Problems of Drug Dependence, has been in existence since 1929 and is the longest standing group in the United States addressing problems of drug dependence and abuse.
+The College on Problems of Drug Dependence (CPDD), formerly the Committee on Problems of Drug Dependence, has been in existence since 1929 and is the longest standing group in the United States addressing problems of drug use, misuse, and dependence.
 From 1929 until 1976, the CPDD was associated with the National Academy of Sciences, National Research Council.
-Since 1976, the organization has functioned as an independent body affiliated with other scientific and professional societies representing various disciplines concerned with problems of drug dependence and abuse.
-(For more information on our history, please look at the historical link.)
+Since 1976, the organization has functioned as an independent body affiliated with other scientific and professional societies representing various disciplines concerned with problems of drug use, misuse, and dependence.
+(For more information on our history, please click here for this published historical narrative.)
 In 1991, the CPDD evolved into a membership organization with the new name of College on Problems of Drug Dependence.
 Currently, CPDD has over 1,000 members.
-The organization serves as an interface among governmental, industrial and academic communities maintaining liaisons with regulatory and research agencies as well as educational, treatment, and prevention facilities in the drug abuse field.
+The organization serves as an interface among governmental, industrial and academic communities maintaining liaisons with regulatory and research agencies as well as educational, treatment, and prevention facilities in the filed of drug use, misuse and dependence.

 Commitment to Diversity

 The College and its members actively promote diversity and inclusion within the College and within our field not limited to race, ethnicity, religion, disability, age, sex, gender identity, or sexual orientation.